music-brain88/ReNomIMG/README.md

 <img src='./js/static/img/server_run.png' width='60%'/>

-Then 'dataset' folder will be created in your current directory.
+Then 'datasrc' folder will be created in your current directory.
-Please set images and labels according `2.Create dataset directory` description.
+Please set images and labels according to `2.Create dataset directory` description.

 ## How to use